Grants and Support

 Mobility Trust

-The Mobility Trust provides powered wheelchairs and scooters to severely disabled people, of all ages, who cannot get the equipment through other means.
-The Trust provides you with equipment; it does not give grants for you to buy the equipment yourself.
+• The Trust provides you with equipment; it does not give grants for you to buy the equipment yourself.
 The Trust will arrange and pay for an occupational therapy assessment for you before they will provide any equipment.

-You can apply directly to the Trust yourself.
 To see if the Mobility Trust can help you, the first step is to fill in the information form on their website.
 They also have a phone number and email address, if you need more information:

 Phone: 0118 9842588